cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-environments-and-python-virtual-environments.md

 ## Choosing between a Python virtual environment and a Conda environment

-Because python virtual environments are much more lightweight that conda environments, and also give you access to packages that we provide via Jaspy, we would generally recommend that you start by trying a Python virtual environment.
+Because Python virtual environments are much more lightweight that conda environments, and also give you access to packages that we provide via Jaspy, we would generally recommend that you start by trying a Python virtual environment.
 However, this might prove not to be possible, for example